rupertford/melody/docs/running.rst

 section discusses inputs in more detail.

 The user writes the Melody `function` to perform the particular task that requires analysis.
-Melody calls this function wth appropriate inputs and expects to receive two return values once the function has completed.
+Melody calls this function with appropriate inputs and expects to receive two return values once the function has completed.
 The :ref:`function` section discusses writing a Melody `function` in more detail.